Signing day: Georgia has top class after 5-star flip; Ohio State sigh of relief on No. 1 player

 ''It's a battle.
 There's no doubt about it,'' Napier told reporters. ''We got some young men who were up for the challenge.
 Some were not up for the challenge.''

-The Gators did sign blue-chip quarterback DJ Lagway of Texas and defensive lineman LJ McCray.
+The Gators did sign blue-chip quarterback DJ Lagway of Texas and defensive lineman LJ McCray from Florida.

 There was nothing but reasons to smile on signing day at Nebraska, which started the day by announcing it had received Raiola's sign NLI.
 A consensus top-10 recruit and the son of former Cornhuskers standout Dominic Raiola, Dylan was first verbally committed to Ohio State and then Georgia.
 His family even moved to the Atlanta suburbs for his final high school season.